 Learn how cranberries are grown and harvested, see a cranberry canoe, test your cranberry skills, eat cranberry pie and cranberry icecream, purchase other cranberry products.
-Groups welcome.
+Check website for hours.

 Wisconsin River Meats is a family owned company offering locally raised Wisconsin beef, pork, lamb, poultry, buffalo, elk, and venison at its Mauston Store.
 We have a large variety of our own sausages, including summer sausage, snack sticks, bratwurst, jerky, bologna, and game processing along with catering.

-Wisconsin Sheep & Wool Festival-September 5-7, 2014 Wisconsin Sheep & Wool Festival The Midwest's premier sheep & fiber event, all within an easy drive from Madison, Milwaukee or Chicago, on the beautiful grounds of the Jefferson Fair Park, in Jefferson, Wisconsin.
+Wisconsin Sheep & Wool Festival - held annually at the beginning of September.
+The Midwest's premier sheep & fiber event, all within an easy drive from Madison, Milwaukee or Chicago, on the beautiful grounds of the Jefferson Fair Park, in Jefferson, Wisconsin.
 Over 70 fiber arts classes to choose from, along with sheep shows, shearing demonstrations, the Crook & Whistle Stock Dog Trial, newborn lambs, fleece shows and sales, plus educational clinics and workshops for shepherds of any age and level of experience.
 Shop in comfort in the Country Store, where over 130 vendors from across the nation offer everything from knitting needles to sheep cheese.
+Spotlighting the artistic and entrepreneurial skills of over 30 consignors from throughout Wisconsin.
+Hand knit sweaters, children's books, sheep pelts, scarves, rovings, yarn, fleece-lined jackets, vests, hand creams with lanolin, dusters, cuddly stuffed animals, home accents, rugs, hats, quilts, blankets, and more...
 For complete details and hours, go to www.wisconsinsheepandwoolfestival.com.
-Parking, kid's 8 and under are free.
-WATA Member.
-Wisconsin Wool Works- Wisconsin Wool Works!
-Grassworks Promotion of Wisconsin Fiber Artists Spotlighting the artistic and entrepreneurial skills of over30 consignors from throughout Wisconsin.
-Hand knit sweaters, children's books, sheep pelts, scarves, rovings, yarn, Fleece-lined jackets, vests, hand creams with lanolin, dusters, cuddly stuffed animals, home accents, rugs, hats, quilts, blankets, and more...
-It was a natural extension of the sheep industry, to have a place where Fiber artists could showcase their efforts, and people could see what can be done with wool, and why it is so important to our lives.

 Wisconsin's premiere ag education event - with great food, entertainment, attractions, auctions, exhibits, and competitions.